fhgr-cds-archive-class-2021/fhgr-3-s-ml-project-group-2/leandro/infos.md

 - renovationCondition: including other( 1 ), rough( 2 ),Simplicity( 3 ), hardcover( 4 )
 - buildingStructure: including unknow( 1 ), mixed( 2 ), brick and wood( 3 ), brick and concrete( 4 ),steel( 5 ) and steel-concrete composite ( 6 ).
 - ladderRatio: the proportion between number of residents on the same floor and number of elevator of ladder.
-It describes how many ladders a resident have on average. elevator have ( 1 ) or not have elevator( 0 )
+It describes how many ladders a resident have on average.
+- elevator have ( 1 ) or not have elevator( 0 )
 - fiveYearsProperty: if the owner have the - property for less than 5 years,

 ## Column 'floor'
 This column contains two informations -> one numeric value and chinese characters.
-We have to investiagte and split thoose two informations.
+We have to investiagte and split these two informations.

 # Visualizations
 In this paragraph we look at some visualizations of the data.
-## Map visualization of price
+## Map visualization of price (Plot by Raphael)
 ![Map visualization for price](content/Better_Crop_Plot.png)

+> More informations about the project can be found in the [README.md](../README.md) file